matt-harvey/boilermatic/README.rst

 Overview
 --------

-Boilermatic is small C++ code-generation tool with a graphical user interface.
-It is intended to automate some of the repetitive tasks associated with writing a new class in C++11, both to save time, and to reduce the chance of programmer error.
-The application assumes that each class will have its own header and (optionally) source file.
+Boilermatic is C++ code generation tool with a lightweight graphical user interface.
+It is intended to automate some of the tasks associated with writing a new class in C++11, both to save time, and to reduce the chance of programmer error.
+It would be of most use to developers who have a command line based workflow, and would like certain repetitive tasks to be automated, but don't want to commit to a full-blown IDE.

+Boilermatic assumes that each class will have its own header and (optionally) source file.

 Dependencies